Validates and returns a numeric value; optionally provides rounding and range checking.

 // (number and placement of group separators ignored)

-When rounding numbers, be aware that IEEE floating point numbers and standard InterSystems IRIS fractional numbers differ in precision. $DOUBLE
+numbers be aware that IEEE floating point numbers and standard InterSystems IRIS fractional numbers differ in precision. $DOUBLE

 IEEE floating point numbers are encoded using binary notation.
 They have a precision of 53 binary bits, which corresponds to 15.95 decimal digits of precision.
 (Note that the binary representation does not correspond exactly to a decimal fraction.)
 Because most decimal fractions cannot be exactly represented in this binary notation, an IEEE floating point number may differ slightly from the corresponding standard InterSystems IRIS floating point number.
 Standard InterSystems IRIS fractional numbers have a precision of 18 decimal digits on all supported InterSystems IRIS system platforms.
 When an IEEE floating point number is displayed as a fractional number, the binary bits are often converted to a fractional number with far more than 18 decimal digits.
 This does not